libffcv/ffcv/docs/making_dataloaders.rst

-This is already enough to start loading data, but pipelines are also our opportunity to apply fast pre-processing to the data through a series of transformations---transforms are automatically compiled to at runtime and, for GPU-intensive applications like training neural networks, can reduce any additional training overhead.
+This is already enough to start loading data, but pipelines are also our opportunity to apply fast pre-processing to the data through a series of transformations---transforms are automatically compiled to machine code at runtime and, for GPU-intensive applications like training neural networks, can reduce any additional training overhead.

 .. note::

-  In fact, declaring field pipelines is optional: for any field that the in the dataset file without a corresponding pipeline specified in the ``pipelines`` dictionary,  the :class:`~ffcv.loader.Loader` will default to the barebones pipeline above, i.e., first a decoder
+  In fact, declaring field pipelines is optional: for any field that exists in the dataset file without a corresponding pipeline specified in the ``pipelines`` dictionary,  the :class:`~ffcv.loader.Loader` will default to the barebones pipeline above, i.e., first a decoder